AdamWongCH/analytics-thinking/2-Problem-Framing/README.md

 In this module, you will:

-* transform vague requests into clear problems
+* refine vague requests into clear problems
-* define decision-focused questions
+* define what success looks like
-* identify what success looks like
+* connect problems to decisions

 ---